ansermino/crowdfund-starter/README.md

 >   }
 > ```
 - Some contract calls might return BigNumber type.
 You can use `.toString()` to make them usable.
 If you print a BigNumber it might look like this: `<BN: c>`

+### React/ES6
+- To use a variable or object in another file you must:
+    - Export it from its file `export const x = ...` or `export default MyComponent`
+    - Import it: `import MyComponent from './MyComponent'`
+- Props are parameters we can pass into a component
+    - If I use `<SomeComponent name='hey' /> then I can access `this.props.name` inside SomeComponent
+- You must use `this.setState({name: 'satoshi'})` to change the state of the component.
+Note: you only need to include the variables you want to change

 ### Interacting With Contract
 - You can use `truffle console` to interact with deployed contracts for testing